 Lastly, this passage states the reason why every believer needs to deal quickly with righteous or unrighteous anger.
 The word for opportunity is topos.
-It is the same word we use for topography and means “location or place.”
-If we fail to deal quickly with anger, we allow Satan the opportunity to gain a foothold, location or place within you and the body of believers.
-This is not to suggest that Satan can indwell a believer; I do not think Scripture ever teaches that.
+We use this same word for topography, which means “location or place.”
+If we fail to deal quickly with anger, we allow Satan the opportunity to gain a foothold, a location or a place within us and the body of believers.
+This is not to suggest that Satan can indwell a believer; I do not think Scripture ever teaches that possibility.
 “Do not give the devil a chance to exert his influence”10 is a good understanding of the meaning of this passage.

 Believers are in a spiritual battle.
-One of the greatest God-given weapons that Christians possess to defeat the whims of the devil and build God’s Kingdom is the corporate unity of the body of Christ.
-This unity amongst believers, while often overlooked and unmeasured, is a significant, formidable force, which God intends for His ambassadors to utilize in order to achieve His purposes.
+One of the greatest God-given weapons that Christians possess to defeat the whims of the Devil and build God’s kingdom is the corporate unity of the body of Christ.
+This unity amongst believers, while often overlooked and unmeasured, is a significant, formidable force, which God intends for His ambassadors to utilize to achieve His purposes.
 States Jesus in this regard in a conversation with Father God in John 17:23:

-Jesus says that the reason for unity is so that the world may know.
+Jesus says the reason for unity is so that the world may know.
 Know what?
 That God the Father sent Jesus the Son to be their Savior!
-This is the best means for effectively evangelizing the lost in our nation’s Capitol!
+This is the best means for effectively evangelizing the lost in our nation’s capital!
 And Satan knows it!
-Accordingly, it is his plan to attack and destroy the unity of the body of Christ— in order to hinder and disrupt the corporate witness on the Hill that Jesus is the Savior—so that the world will not know!
+Accordingly, his plan is to attack and destroy the unity of the body of Christ—to hinder and disrupt the corporate witness on the Hill that Jesus is the Savior—so that the world will not know!

 So how does Satan go about unplugging God’s grand design and circuitry?
-Bad anger in the believer is a regular avenue and antic that he attempts to exploit— and often does successfully— so as to disrupt the unity of believers and short circuit the power of our corporate evangelistic effort.
-Bad anger is the way in which Satan gains opportunity, a place in our midst (but not in us), if we are not careful.
+Bad anger in the believer is a regular avenue and antic that he attempts to exploit—often successfully—to disrupt the unity of believers and short circuit the power of our corporate evangelistic effort.
+Bad anger is the way in which Satan gains opportunity, a place in our midst (but not in us) if we are not careful.
 Therefore, be vigilant to put off unrighteous anger and put on righteous anger.

-5 It is interesting to further note that one of the primary tenants of the Neo-Evangelical movement in their attempt to eclipse militant Fundamentalism in the late 1940s (which was strong in displaying a righteous indignation in response to the liberal protestant takeover and diminishing of Scripture in American Christianity from 1865 to 1915) was an insistence on “positivism and not negativism.”
+5. It is interesting to further note that one of the primary tenets of the Neo-Evangelical movement in their attempt to eclipse militant Fundamentalism in the late 1940s (which was strong in displaying a righteous indignation in response to the liberal Protestant takeover and diminishing of Scripture in American Christianity from 1865 to 1915) was an insistence on “positivism and not negativism.”
 Harold Ockenga said in his commencement speech on the founding of Fuller Theological Seminary, one of the centers of Neo-Evangelical thinking, “Our [students] will have no time for that kind of negativism.
-We want the positive presentation of the Christian faith . . .”
-With such a foundational attitude there was no way one could later criticize (which was interpreted as negativism) encroaching theological error in their own institution!
+We want the positive presentation of the Christian faith…” With such a foundational attitude, there was no way one could later criticize (which was interpreted as negativism) encroaching theological error in their own institution!
 Accordingly, within one generation the seminary abandoned a high view of Scripture and today continues to drift further and further from its biblical moorings.
-(Quote excerpted from the Fuller Seminary Archives, The Convocation address of President Harold Ockenga, Pasadena Civic Auditorium, October 1, 1947.)
+(Quote excerpted from the Fuller Seminary Archives, The Convocation Address of President Harold Ockenga, Pasadena Civic Auditorium, October 1, 1947.)
 Quickly the truths of Scripture can be lost if no one is willing to be properly angry when they are diminished in any way.

-9 This was the interpretive summary of John Eadie who wrote his commentary on Ephesians in 1854 after reading and referencing over 100 previous commentaries on the same.
+9. This statement was the interpretive summary of John Eadie, who wrote his commentary on Ephesians in 1854 after reading and referencing over 100 previous commentaries on the same.